GPurgatorio/Master-Computer-Science-ICT/README.md

 The control layer includes control software that are **responsible for managing and controlling  the underlying cloud infrastructure resources and enable provisioning of IT resources** for creating cloud services.
 Control layer can be deployed on top of the virtual layer or on top of the physical layer.
 This layer receives request from the service and orchestration layers, and interacts with the underlying virtual and physical resources for provisioning IT resources.
 For example, when a consumer initiates a service request (a VM instance with 4 GB RAM and 500 GB storage), based on the workflow defined by the orchestration layer for this service, the control layer provisions the required resources from the resource pool to fulfill the service request.
 This layer also exposes the resources (physical and/or virtual) to and supports the service layer where cloud services interfaces are exposed to the consumers.
 The key functions of the control layer includes resource configuration, resource provisioning, and monitoring resources.

-Enables resource configutarion and resource pool configuration.
-Enable resource provisioning.
-Execute requests generated by service layer.
-It takes physical or virtual resources and puts them in a common domain allocating existing and new resources.
-Receives request from the service and orchestration layers and provisions the required resources to fulfill the service request

 - Enables resource configuration and resource pool configuration
 - Enables resource provisioning
-- Executes requests generated by service layer
+- Executes requests generated by service and orchestration layer
 - Exposes resources to and supports the service layer
 - Collaborates with the virtualization software and enables
   - Resource pooling and creating virtual resources